memfault/interrupt/_drafts/heartbeats.md

 peripherals are on or off.
 These values can be queried across the entire fleet or a subset of devices, but trends or custom queries are more difficult.

-For instance, attempted to query for the amount of time the Bluetooth radio is on per day is nearly impossible, unless the infrastructure is **100% certain** that it received every state change event from the device related to Bluetooth.
+For instance, attempting to query for the amount of time the Bluetooth radio is on per day is nearly impossible, unless the infrastructure is **100% certain** that it received every state change event from the device related to Bluetooth.